kalazzawi/AWS-Cloud-Practitioner/Domain3-QnA-CloudTechnologyAndServices.md

 What does AWS Snowball provide?
 (Choose TWO)

-<br>&nbsp;&nbsp;&nbsp;&nbsp;A. Built-in computing capabilities that allow customers to process data locally.
+&nbsp;&nbsp;&nbsp;&nbsp;A. Built-in computing capabilities that allow customers to process data locally.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;B. A catalog of third-party software solutions that customers need to build solutions and run their businesses.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;C. A hybrid cloud storage between on-premises environments and the AWS Cloud.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;D. An Exabyte-scale data transfer service that allows you to move extremely large amounts of data to AWS.